Will My Insurance Replace My Windshield?

 One concern many people have about having a full windshield replacement is whether or not the new glass will leak at the seams.
 Most glass replacements go off without a hitch.
 However, as with any car repairs, there is a chance things won't go smoothly.

 A way to protect yourself against faulty work is to get a guarantee on the glass ahead of time.
 Lots of glass companies guarantee their work.
 Most insurance companies guarantee the work of their preferred glass company as well.
 Ask your insurance agent or ask the representative fielding your insurance claim who the preferred auto glass company is for your insurance carrier.
 Any problems with your glass replacement should be taken up with the glass company and not your insurance company unless you’re unable to resolve the issue on your own.

 Windshield Replacement Tips

-Ask the glass company if they use a primer.
 Primer treats the surface of the vehicle prepping it for new glass installation.
-Primer is an extra expense for glass companies and some may cut corners by skipping this step.
+Primer is an extra expense for glass companies, and some may cut corners by skipping this step.

 Replacing your windshield should be one of the easiest claims to manage.
 Replacement can be done quickly and often right at your home.
 Nearly all glass companies have a mobile service.
 Worst case scenario, you will not get your glass repaired or replaced at home if the weather is bad.
 Usually, only heavy precipitation or extremely cold weather will deter a glass repairman.